Investing Investing Basics

 Lazy_Bear/Adobe colorful sneakers in levitating design

-Sneakerheads collect styles and brands of athletic shoes that have particular significance or are rare.
+Sneakerheads collect styles and brands of athletic shoes that are particularly significant or rare.
 Game-worn and autograph pairs can be quite valuable.

 Many people see sneakers as a flipping prospect rather than a buy-and-hold investment.
 Brands release a limited number of shoes during production, and if the demand is higher than the supply, the value skyrockets.